ZeusYang/Aurora/README.md

 ## About The Project

 Aurora, is a learning-oriented rendering system in the style of PBRT.
 Hence, this project were mostly ported from [pbrt-v3](https://github.com/mmp/pbrt-v3) with much customization and adjustment out of personal habits.
-I plan to develop this project as a long-term project.
+I plan to develop this project as a long-term project in my personal spare time.
 Learning by doing!

 <img src="images/logo.jpg" alt="Logo" width="100%">